Extending Post-Interpretive Criticism: Additional Diagnostic Indices for Enhanced Phenomenological Fidelity in Art Criticism v.2

 This process leaves a Layer 3 residue: the Stillmark (persisting ethical weight) or Hauntmark (overwhelming, ghostly trace).

-PIC translates these into diagnostic indices that analyze linguistic posture in art criticism, assessing “ethical proximity”—a non-extractive, witness-aligned relation emphasizing restraint, openness to alterity, and avoidance of institutional closure.
-The original five indices (Rhetorical Density, Interpretive Load Index, Viewer Displacement Ratio, Ethical Proximity Score, and Institutional Alignment Indicator) profile texts as Witness-Aligned, Extractive, or otherwise, using ratios, scales, and visualizations like radar charts.
+PIC translates these structures into diagnostic indices that analyze linguistic posture in art criticism, assessing ethical proximity as a relation of restraint, openness to alterity, and avoidance of institutional closure.
+In the standardized Layer A framework, the original five indices (Rhetorical Density, Interpretive Load Index, Viewer Displacement Ratio, Ethical Proximity Score, and Institutional Alignment Indicator) profile texts across four postures: Forensic, Colonizing, Poetic, and Institutionalist.
+This article introduces a distinct Layer B set of five additional indices for diagnosing witness-alignment, extractive pressure, institutional overdetermination, and unstable mixtures within the extended phenomenological field.

 This article proposes five additional indices to refine this diagnostic apparatus: the Epoché Fidelity Index (EFI), Phenomenological Phase Alignment Score (PPAS), Residue Engagement Restraint Ratio (RERR), Quasi-Subject Agency Recognition Index (QSARI), and Dialectical Circulation Index (DCI).
 These build directly on Husserlian bracketing/reduction and Dufrennian structures, enhancing granularity in measuring phenomenological fidelity.
 Like the originals, they target observable linguistic markers in criticism texts, require coding manuals for reliability, and prioritize relational profiles over absolute scores.